 3. Know Which Drugs to Include in the Drug Test

-Follow your policy when requesting a drug test.
-If you need help deciding what kind of test to require, a Third Party Administrator (TPA) like Lobdock Impairment Detection can help you.
+Follow your policy when requesting an employee drug test.
+If you need help deciding what kind of test to require, a Third Party Administrator (TPA), like Lobdock Impairment Detection, can help you.
 Most employers require a 5-panel test to detect the following:

 - Opioids (heroin, codeine, oxycodone, morphine, hydrocodone, fentanyl)